Kanban-Zai/kanban-zai-version-1.0/README.md

 It contains 5 modules.

-* core       - Defines the boundries of the team and enforces objectivity.
+1. core       - Defines the boundries of the team and enforces objectivity.
-* culture    - Defines some cultural boundries inside the team
+2. culture    - Defines some cultural boundries inside the team
-* continuity - Provides best practices for maintaining the continuity of knowledge in your team.
+3. continuity - Provides best practices for maintaining the continuity of knowledge in your team.
-* operations - Provides a standard Kanban-Zai operational process.
+4. process    - Provides a standard Kanban-Zai operational process.
-* extend     - Best practices to extend Kanban-Zai
+5. extend     - Best practices to extend Kanban-Zai

 You must implement all 5 in version 1 of Kanban-Zai.